-If she wins, she would be the lone Latinx member on the Atlantic County board, despite Hispanics making up nearly 20 percent of the county’s population, according to latest U.S. Census figures.
+If she wins, she would be the lone Latin American member on the Atlantic County board, despite Hispanics making up nearly 20 percent of the county’s population, according to latest U.S. Census figures.

 Fernandez and her at-large Democratic running mate, incumbent Caren Fitzpatrick, ran unopposed in the Democratic Party this month.

 “It has been very special to come to this country and be able to represent my community in South Jersey (Atlantic County) where there is little to no representation especially in the positions of power when it comes to the minority or the Latino community,” Fernandez said.

 “I take [being a role model] very seriously, we are talking about people’s livelihood and well-being, their family’s well-being and future.
 I do not see people as residents, constituents or just people, they are my brothers and sisters.
 My constant call is for us to live in unity with dignity and respect.
 I believe that we live as one nation under God where we cannot be divided where there is freedom and justice for all,” she added.